 sanity checks (server reachable and running with the required

-options: GTID ON and binary logging enabled), will be chosen.
+options: GTID ON and binary logging enabled), is chosen.
+More

-More specifically, the selection of the new master will follow
+specifically, the selection of the new master follows this

-this order: first, sequentially check the list of servers
+order: first, sequentially check the list of servers specified

 option, then the servers listed in the